DeanLeong/js-functions-and-scope/readme.md

 => 16
 ```

-> Optional parameters are very useful when writing **recursive** functions as
-> they allow values to more easily be passed through multiple function calls

 ### Calling vs Referencing a Function

 Let's say we've defined a function.
 Now we need to call it...